KaramGhanem/UMAP-Image-Segmentation/README.md

-# Mila Logo Segmentation
+# Logo Segmentation

-This project performs semantic segmentation to detect the **Mila logo** in images using a custom U-Net model.
+This project performs semantic segmentation to detect masks in images using a custom U-Net model.
 It includes data preprocessing, training, validation, inference, and post-processing pipelines.

 ## 📁 Project Structure